 My Two Cents: Frankly, I wouldn’t choose a particular model solely based on the available pre-programmed functions.
 This is because you can always duplicate those missing smart programs by using the Pressure Cook function.

-The only exceptions are the Yogurt and Sous Vide smart programs.
+The only exceptions are the Yogurt, Sous Vide, and Air Fryer smart programs.
 If you plan to make yogurt or do sous vide, you should get a model with those smart programs.
 Actually, you can even get around not having the Yogurt function if you have Sous Vide.
+Read my post on how to make cold start yogurt for more details.

 Pressure Levels